ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Media types in the standards tree do not have faceted subtype names, unless they are given legacy status using the process described in {{legacy}}.

 The change controller of a media type registered in the standards tree is assumed to be the standards-related organization itself.
-In the case of IETF standards, the change controller is normally the IETF.
+In the case of IETF standards and community formats (see {{community}}), the change controller is normally the IETF.

 Modification or alteration of the specification uses the same level of processing (e.g., a registration submitted on Standards Track can be revised in another Standards Track RFC, but cannot be revised in an Informational RFC) required for the initial registration.